Home Maintenance and Care

+Actually, a home has two foundations.
+The first and most important foundation is the soil beneath you home.
+The second is that hunk of concrete and steel known as the slab.
 It’s the soil not the slab that requires maintenance and care.
 We normally think of the soil as stable however, it is not as stable as we may think.
 The soils beneath the slab consist of sand silt and clay.
 The clay in the soils in the Greater Tulsa Area behaves in an erratic manner when the amount of water in the soil changes.
 Just as a sponge swells when wet and shrinks when dry so do the expansive clay soils that support the slab.
 The pressures exerted by expansive clay are enormous and have been measured in several tons per square foot.
 The swelling pressure can easily lift a house foundation.
 Movement of the soil under the slab can damage even a well-designed foundation.

 Properly designed and constructed slab-foundations can accommodate movement from the soil it rests upon due to seasonal moisture variations.
 However, when severe dryness or unusual wetness occurs, maintaining a constant moisture level at the perimeter of the dwelling is critical to prevent slab damage.
 An uneven moisture concentration will cause differential movement of the soil, which can damage the slab.
 Exaggerated weather changes combined with improper soil sloping, trees, roof drainage and sun exposure is all effects occurring on a regular basis that alter the soil moisture levels under the slab.

 Proper maintenance of the soil under the slab foundation comes down to three areas: watering the soil around the perimeter of the foundation to prevent shrinkage from excessive drying of the soil, drainage to prevent swelling and decreased bearing capabilities from over saturation of the soil in isolated areas and control of vegetation so that trees for example do not contribute to drying the soil during dry periods preventing shrinkage.

+The purpose of a watering program is to maintain a constant level of moisture in the soil around and under the slab foundation.
+The best way to water a foundation is to place a soaker hose 18 to 24 inches away from the edge around the perimeter of the foundation where soil is exposed to slab.
 Where shrubbery is present the hose should be placed outbound of the shrub because watering between the shrub and slab will encourage root growth towards the slab.
 Watering is not necessary where large areas of concrete are adjacent to slab, such as patios and driveways, covering the ground preventing evaporation.

 The hose should not be placed against the foundation.
 When soil has dried and cracked, water can travel along the cracks for several feet in all directions.
 If the soil around the foundation is dried and cracked then water placed next to the foundation will run through the cracks and accumulate at the bottom of the stemwall (the thick portion of the foundation that transfers the load of the house to the footing).
 In some cases, an accumulation of water in the soil at the base of a slab foundation can cause the soil to loose some of its load bearing capacity.
-If the soil looses enough of the load bearing capacity, the house will sink into the ground.
+If the soil loses enough of the load bearing capacity, the house will sink into the ground.